Moneymoney122/iOS-OTA-Downgrader-Updater/README.md

 ## Possible future updates:

-- Currently looking to see wether it's possible to add the ability to check for updates on the iOS-OTA-Downgrader script
+- Currently looking to see whether it's possible to add the ability to check for updates on the iOS-OTA-Downgrader script